-It is important that there is an open dialogue between the Trustees and the administrator around the provision of administration services.
-This will enable the Trustees to satisfy themselves that services are being provided in accordance with the agreement and to the quality expected.
-One way of achieving this is to receive regular reports from the administration provider which evidence their stewardship of the scheme and provide the Trustees with an understanding of the administration service performance and issues which their administrator is facing or has faced and how these have been resolved.
+It's important there's an open dialogue between the trustees and the administrator around the provision of administration services.
+This'll enable the trustees to satisfy themselves services are being provided in accordance with the agreement and to the quality expected.
+One way of achieving this is to receive regular reports from the administration provider which evidence their stewardship of the scheme and provide the trustees with an understanding of the administration service performance and issues which their administrator is facing or has faced and how these have been resolved.
 Scheme size and the level of administration activity may determine the frequency of reporting.

-PASA have set out their recommendations for the frequency and content of administration reporting within Standard 2.1 which can be found on the PASA website, www.pasa-uk.com.
+PASA has set out their recommendations for the frequency and content of administration reporting within Standard 2.1 which can be found on the PASA website, www.pasa-uk.com.

-Where the Trustees reporting falls short of these expectations, it is recommended that the Trustees meet with their administrator to discuss and agree revisions to the reporting including the content of reporting required, how these reports will be provided and with what frequency.
+Where the trustees reporting falls short of these expectations, it's recommended the trustees meet with their administrator to discuss and agree revisions to the reporting including the content of reporting required, how these reports will be provided and with what frequency.